bmeviauac01/softwarelab1/docs/Lab-MSSQL/index.md

     !!! warning "IMPORTANT"
         The name of the database must be your **Neptun code**.
 You will need to submit screenshots that display the database name this way!

 1. Create the sample database by executing the [initializer script](https://raw.githubusercontent.com/bmeviauac01/adatvezerelt/master/docs/db/mssql.sql) Open a new _Query_ window, paste the script into the window, then execute it.
-Make sure to select the right database in the toolbar dropdown.
+Make sure to select the correct database in the toolbar dropdown.

     ![Selecting the database](../images/sql-management-database-dropdown.png)